Predrag-Jandric/React-Portfolio/README.md

 Footer section

 - use 3rd party to make form functional
-- implement MODAL that will let user know the msg in the form has been sent
+- implement MODAL that will let user know the msg in the form has been sent, from https://sweetalert2.github.io/

 ========== FOR GITHUB PROFILE DESC ===========